SymageDocs API User Manual

 3. GET /jobs/{job_id} → poll until status = "completed"

-4. GET /jobs/{job_id}/download/bundle → download all artifacts as a single zip
+4. GET /jobs/{job_id}/download/dataset → download all artifacts as a single zip

 — or —